DBMad/Smart-Contract-Management/README.md

 # Smart Contract Management

-This smart contract allows users to buy a set of items in the Dota 2 shop
+This project is a smart contract that uses a JavaScript frontend using the ether.js library.

 # Description
-This project is a simple smart contract that simulates a gacha shop according to their rarities for Dota 2 items.
-The contract allows buy common, arcana, mythical, and legendary item.
+This project is a simple smart contract in Solidity that simulates a gacha shop according to their rarities for Dota 2 items.
+The contract allows users to buy common, arcana, mythical, and legendary items.

-# Functions

-1. buyCommonItem: Buys a common item for the user that costs 1 ETH.
-2. buyArcana: Buys an arcana for the user thats costs 2 ETH.
-3. buyMythicalItem: Buys a mythical item for the user that costs 5 ETH.
-4. buyLegendaryItem: Buys a legendary item for the user that costs 10 ETH.
-5. getMyItems: Retrieves the list of items bought by the user.

 # Prerequisites